 31which you have prepared before the face of all peoples,

-32a light, for a revelation to the Gentiles, and a glory to your people Israel.
+32a light for a revelation to the peoples, and a glory to your people Israel.

-33And Joseph and Jesus' mother marveled about these things which were spoken concerning him.
+33And Joseph and Joshua's mother marveled about these things which were spoken concerning him.

-34And Simeon blessed them, and said to Mary, his mother, Look, this one is appointed for the fall and for the rise of many in Israel, and for a sign of dispute;
+34And Simeon blessed them, and said to Miriam, his mother, Look, this one is appointed for the fall and for the rise of many in Israel, and for a sign of dispute;

 35and a sword will pierce through your own soul, so that the thoughts of the hearts of many may be revealed.